themill/wiz/doc/registry.rst

 Discovering registries
 ----------------------

-When using the command line tool from a particular location, registries are being searched from the folder hierarchy under each :file:`.wiz/registry` sub-folder.
+When using the command line tool from a particular location, registries from the folder hierarchy under each :file:`.wiz/registry` sub-folder are being automatically discovered by default.

 Discovered registries will be added to the list of default registries and will be ordered from the closest to the furthest.